 Our team has extensive end-to-end drug discovery and development experience across multiple therapeutic areas and disciplines.
 Our clinical development strategy leverages past experience to rapidly advance drug candidates towards optimized combination regimens.
-We have strengthened our platforms by in-licensing select intellectual property, which, together with our in-house expertise, allows us to develop novel and proprietary drug candidates with potential potency and safety advantages over other development candidates against the same targets.
+We have strengthened our platforms by in-licensing select intellectual property, which, together with our in-house expertise, allows us to develop novel and proprietary drug candidates.